- Wine Tour Destinations

 Here, you can expect to find Azur blue seas, quintessentially Mediterranean ports and flotillas of luxurious yachts which flood the docks at midday to enjoy a mouth-watering Provençal lunch in the quaint cafés which line the water’s edge.

-A completely different side of Provence to the glamour and beaches of Cannes, Saint Tropez and Monaco, the Camargue is a French natural region with incredible fauna and flora, gorgeous lagoons and astonishing expanses of marshland.
-There region is particularly sought-after due to it flamingos and wild horses.
+A largely untouched and unspoiled nature haven, the Camargue is vastly different from its glamorous neighbours, Cannes, Saint Tropez and Monaco.
+Boasting incredible fauna and flora, gorgeous lagoons and astonishing expanses of marshland, the region is particularly sought-after due to its unique inhabitants: flamingos and wild horses.

 The Verdon Canyon is a stunning site crossed by the river Verdon at the heart of Provence.
 Considered one of Europe’s most beautiful canyons, it is the ideal place to relax away from the touristic Mediterranean coast and take an invigorating walk or swim into the clear blue lakes.
 For those who are a bit more adventurous, why not try some kayaking, hiking, rafting, canoeing or paragliding?